 Mom always said that her brother, Tom, told her the story when she was 7 and it made an impact on her.
 He however, doesn’t remember telling her the story so the origins are unknown at this point.
 Mom first told the story when her church pastor indicated that they needed someone to teach the adult ladies Bible class.
 No one indicated that they would teach it, so mom stepped forward to do it, BUT get this … she was in the 7th grade at the time, when she started teaching the adult class.
 It really doesn’t surprise me, however.
 Anyway, one of her first stories to this adult class was of the mountain school house.
 She said it had an impact on them at that time, and she never forgot it.
 She began telling it more and more, and was always amazed at it’s effectiveness.

-A few months ago I had the privilege of going to India and meeting many precious brothers and sisters in Christ.
-One Sunday we visited a small church in a village in the Darjeeling district and were asked to share a brief testimony.
+A few months ago I had the privilege of going to South Asia and meeting many precious brothers and sisters in Christ.
+One Sunday we visited a small church in a village and were asked to share a brief testimony.
 I wrestled with what God would have me share and felt compelled to share the story of The Mountain Schoolhouse.
-I am certain that I did not deliver it as well as Mrs. Jane would have, but I couldn’t help thinking how happy she would be to know that even after she went home to be with the Lord she is still preaching the gospel – even in India!
+I am certain that I did not deliver it as well as Mrs. Jane would have, but I couldn’t help thinking how happy she would be to know that even after she went home to be with the Lord she is still preaching the gospel – even in South Asia!

 I hope that you will be blessed by the telling of The Mountain Schoolhouse by Mrs. Jane Varn.
 Click here to listen.
 Listen and let me know how this powerful story impacts you.